-\textbf{Online Learning} BNSP can also be applied in the online learning setting of regression trees~ \cite{LakRoyTeh2014a,lakshminarayanan2016mondrian,consistencyMondrianforest,fan2020onlinebspf}.
-Suppose we observe a set of $N$ labeled data points $\{(\pmb{x}_n, y_n)\}_{n=1}^N\in\mathbb{R}^D\times \mathbb{R}$ arriving over time, with $y_i$ as the corresponding label of $\pmb{x}_i$.
-When a new data point arrives, we incorporate it to update the BNSP structure accordingly, which can enhance the model's prediction ability.
+Some BNSP processes can be extended beyond regression-tree modelling for static datasets, to the online learning setting~\cite{LakRoyTeh2014a,lakshminarayanan2016mondrian,consistencyMondrianforest,fan2020onlinebspf}.
+Suppose we observe a set of $N$ labeled data points $\{(\pmb{x}_n, y_n)\}_{n=1}^N\in\mathbb{R}^D\times \mathbb{R}$ which arrive over time, with $y_n$ as the corresponding label of $\pmb{x}_n$.
+When a new data point arrives, it is incorporated into the analysis, and the BNSP structure is updated accordingly without refitting the model using the full dataset.

-The online learning application of BNSP shares the same spirit as online random forest-type algorithms~\cite{breiman2000some,genuer2012variance,arlot2014analysis}, which assume that the tree-structured model is generated independently with the data labels.
-The Mondrian Forest (MF)~\cite{LakRoyTeh2014a,lakshminarayanan2016mondrian} is the first model to apply BNSP to online learning settings, which uses the Mondrian process~\cite{roy2009mondrian} to place a probability distribution over all $k$d-tree partitions of the space.
-To regularize the MF to be universal consistent~(which ensures the prediction error converge to Bayes error), the budget parameter can be increased with the amount of data~\cite{consistencyMondrianforest}, and the model can achieve the minimax rate in a multi-dimensional space for single decision trees. \cite{mourtada2018minimax} shows the advantage of forest settings through improved convergence results.
-The Online Binary Space Partition Forest~\cite{fan2020onlinebspf} extends the BSP-Tree to the online learning setting by randomly generating sloped hyperplanes to cut the feature space.
+The online learning application of BNSP processes follows the same spirit as online random forest-type algorithms~\cite{breiman2000some}, which assume that the tree-structured model is generated independently of the data labels.
+The Mondrian Forest (MF)~\cite{LakRoyTeh2014a,lakshminarayanan2016mondrian} is the first model to apply BNSP processes to the online learning setting.
+It uses the Mondrian process~\cite{roy2009mondrian} to place a probability distribution over all $k$d-tree partitions of the space.
+To regularize the MF to be universally consistent~(which ensures the prediction error converges to the Bayes error), the budget parameter is increased with the amount of data~\cite{consistencyMondrianforest}, and so the model can achieve the minimax rate in a multi-dimensional space for single decision trees. \cite{mourtada2018minimax} shows the advantage of forest-based settings through improved convergence results.
+The Online Binary Space Partition Forest~\cite{fan2020onlinebspf} similarly extends the BSP-Tree to the online learning setting, randomly generating sloped hyperplanes to cut the feature space.

-\subsection{Random Feature Construction}
+\subsection{Random feature construction}

-The generative process of BNSP models can also support constructing random features to approximate kernels~\cite{rahimi2008random}.
-Given $N$ data points and $K$ generated blocks, we can use a binary random feature matrix $\pmb{\Phi}\in\{0, 1\}^{N\times K}$ to record the box coverage status for the data points, where the $(n,k)$th entry represents whether the $n$th data point is covered by the $k$th block.
-The random feature $\pmb{\Phi}_n$ for each data point can replace their true features $\pmb{x}_n$ and be used to approximate certain kinds of kernels.
+The generative process of BNSP models can support the construction of random features to approximate kernels~\cite{rahimi2008random}.
+Given $N$ data points and $K$ generated blocks, a binary random feature matrix $\pmb{\Phi}\in\{0, 1\}^{N\times K}$ can be used to record the box coverage status for the data points, where the $(n,k)$-th entry indicates whether the $n$-th data point is covered by the $k$-th block.
+The random feature $\pmb{\Phi}_n$ for each data point can replace the observed feature vector $\pmb{x}_n$, and be used to approximate certain kinds of kernel.